delendum-xyz/zk-knowledge/README.md

 - Improved specification languages and verified translators between specification languages
 - Understand how to create formally verified programs to run on vectorized hardware, e.g., FPGAs, GPUs, and/or ASICs

+### Terminology

+- There are different ways to axiomatize a problem to prove it.
+Some categories are denotational semantics, axiomatic semantics, and operational semantics.
+Operational semantics is particularly useful for proving things about programs
+- If you write a specification of a computation in a high-level formal language and compile it to a constraint system using a verified or verifying compiler, that is called correct by construction.
+If you take an existing constraint system and you try to prove properties about it (up to and including soundness and completeness) with respect to a specification in a high-level formal language, that is called post-hoc verification